TheSilvered/nest/docs/c_api/c_api-str.md

 **Description:**

-Get the number of characters in a Nest `Str` object.
+@return The number of characters in a Nest `Str` object.

 ---